vinsongqj/42_call-me-maybe/README.md

 ```
 make install       # Installs the dependencies required to run the program
 make run           # Runs the program
+make test          # Runs the comprehensive testing suite
 make debug         # Debugs the program with python debugger
 make lint          # Runs mypy and flake8 linting tests
 make lint-strict   # Runs mypy with the --strict flag alongside flake8
 make clean         # Removes all build files
 ```
+If you would like to run the program manually, you may input the following commands in the terminal:
+1. Install the dependencies using ``uv sync``
+2. Run the program using ``uv run python -m src``
 ## Resources